Frank Loesser: Broadway and later film career

 In 1948, Broadway producers Cy Feuer and Ernest H. Martin asked Loesser to write music and lyrics to George Abbott's book for an adaptation of the Brandon Thomas play Charley's Aunt.
 The musical, Where's Charley?
-(1948), starred Ray Bolger and ran for 792 performances.
-A film version released in 1952.
+(1948), starred Ray Bolger (who performed one of the musical's more memorable songs, "Once In Love With Amy") and ran for 792 performances.
+A film version was released in 1952.

-Also in 1948, Loesser sold to MGM the rights to "Baby, It's Cold Outside", a song he wrote in 1944 and performed informally at parties with his then wife Lynn Garland.
-The studio included it in the 1949 movie Neptune's Daughter, and the song became a huge hit.
-While Garland was mad at Loesser for selling what she considered "their song", it won the Academy Award for Best Original Song.
+Also in 1948, Loesser sold to MGM the rights to "Baby, It's Cold Outside", a song he wrote in 1944 and performed informally at parties with his then-wife Lynn Garland.
+The studio included it in the 1949 movie Neptune's Daughter, and the song became a huge hit, with several recordings on the Billboard charts that year.
+Garland was upset at Loesser for selling what she considered "their song," but it won the Academy Award for Best Original Song.

 His next musical, Guys and Dolls (1950), based on the stories of Damon Runyon, was again produced by Feuer and Martin.
 Guys and Dolls became a hit and earned Loesser a Tony Award.
 Bob Fosse called Guys and Dolls "the greatest American musical of all time".
-A film version was released in 1955, starring Marlon Brando, Jean Simmons, Frank Sinatra, and Vivian Blaine.
+A 1955 film version starred Marlon Brando, Jean Simmons, Frank Sinatra, and Vivian Blaine.

 In 1950, Loesser started Frank Music Corporation.
 Initially created as a means of controlling and publishing his work, the company eventually supported other writers, including Richard Adler, Jerry Ross, and Meredith Willson.
-Loesser also started the theatrical licensing company Music Theatre International in 1952.
+Loesser also started the theatrical licensing company Music Theatre International (MTI) in 1952.
 Frank Music and MTI were sold to CBS Music in 1976.
 CBS in turn sold Frank Music to Paul McCartney's MPL Communications holding company in 1979.